 Nicoleta Stati.
-One of our implementations
+One of our own creations at Rocket Minds

 The right use of typography, however, can have a significant impact and makes a website captivating and intriguing to its visitors.
 Furthermore, effective use of typography exudes the sensation of a true artist at work.
-If you want to go beyond a simply informative or functional website, typography – as used in the pictures of this article – invites your visitors to experience your website much like walking through a museum filled with aesthetic architecture.
-In effect, this experience will be associated with the website’s brand and ensures that it stands out from the competition.
+If you want to go beyond a simply informative or functional website, typography – as used in the websites of this article – invites your visitors to experience your website much like walking through a museum filled with aesthetic architecture.
+In effect, this experience will be associated with your brand and ensures that it stands out from the competition.

 Granted, one should always keep the main function of their website in mind.
-If the website is mainly geared towards simply having an online presence, or the selling of a company’s products, a primarily functional and clear approach should be maintained.
+If the website is mainly geared towards simply having an online presence or the selling of products, a primarily functional and clear approach should be maintained.
 A rather simple landing page with attention to overall design would serve the former approach well, while the latter would suffice with a clearly categorized webshop that features accurate product descriptions and pictures.

-It remains important to take some time to consider whether your website needs – or can actually benefit from – enhanced typography.
+It remains important to take some time to consider whether your website needs – or actually can benefit from – enhanced typography.
 In essence, typography doesn’t have to be elaborate or extravagant; sometimes a few small nuances can already give that satisfying feeling of navigating through a well-designed website.
 Thus, always make sure that the typography matches the overall style you want your company to express.
-Henceforth, the typography that characterizes your website can also be transferred other personalized items such as flyers, headers, and uniforms.
+Henceforth, the typography that characterizes your website can also be transferred other personalized items such as flyers, headers, office supplies, and uniforms.

 Discussing typography design with professionals can give you an impression what the possibilities for your specific cause are.
 At Rocket Minds we are always keen on brainstorming together to find the best design to match your style.